kaizokuv/kaizokuv/README.md

 ## Stuff I've done
 Alot of dumb stuff, some pretty useful like..
 - [DummiesNmap](https://github.com/kaizokuv/dummiesnmap) - A 'simplified' version of Nmap (I am dumb and couldn't understand the flags so I dummified it for myself) with some added functionalities
-- [Ange1Encrypt3r](https://github.com/kaizokuv/Ange1Encrypt3r) - A 3-step encrypter/decrypter using substitution, hexing and AES
+- [Ange1Encrypt3r](https://github.com/kaizokuv/Ange1Encrypt3r) - A 3-step encrypter/decrypter using custom substitution patterns (if given), hexing and AES

 And others more on the dumb/kinda just there stuff..
 - [AutoEmailApplier](https://github.com/kaizokuv/AutoEmailApplier) - A auto emailer I made that would take inputs and sends a generated email applciation to a chosen company (made this to get a job, ended uop getting a job with that very email)